shaunmclernon/katacoda-scenarios/kubernetes-101/step3.md

 The cluster has now been initialised.
-The Master node will manage the cluster, while our one worker node will run our container workloads.
+The master node will manage the cluster, while our one worker node will run our container workloads.

 ## Task